 Thread veins are not usually painful, but in some cases may cause throbbing, aching or discomfort after prolonged periods of standing, walking or sitting.
 Spider veins on the face often cause a loss in confidence as they are considered to be unsightly, and because of their colour, they are really difficult to hide with make-up.

-Solution: To discuss which option is best to treat your spider veins, contact Dr Firas Al-Niaimi; an experienced cosmetic dermatologist working from Harley Street, London.
-Dr Al-Niaimi will assess your spider veins and may recommend either laser treatment or sclerotherapy.
+Solution: To discuss which option is best to treat your spider veins, contact Professor Firas Al-Niaimi; an experienced cosmetic dermatologist working from Harley Street, London.
+Professor Al-Niaimi will assess your spider veins and may recommend either laser treatment or sclerotherapy.